qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ![22_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/22_ct.png#thumbnail)

 ### Properties
-Charts have a set of properties that allows a user to customize the aspect of the chart, modifying its look, format, behavior, and other options.
+These charts have a set of properties that allows a user to customize the aspect of the chart, modifying its look, format, behavior, and other options.
 The properties panel located on the right side of the window shows different sections for chart settings.

 In this section, you will find a guide through the settings specific for the Bubble and Dot Map charts.

 #### General
-* **Legends**: Turn On/Off legends in the map.
+* **Legends**: Turn On/Off legends on the map.
 (Bubble maps only)
 * **Tooltips**: Turn on/off tooltips of each data point.
 * **Max Data Point**: Set the maximum number of data points in the chart.